Ats-Tewe/Yelp_Milestone/README.md

 Ensure you have **Python ≥ 3.10, < 3.14** installed.
-This project uses **[Astral `uv`](https://docs.astral.sh/uv/)** exclusively for dependency and environment management (per the repo's `.agents/rules/uv-package-management.md`).
+This project uses **[Astral `uv`](https://docs.astral.sh/uv/)** exclusively for dependency and environment management.

 ### 1. Install `uv`